togostanza/togostanza/doc/Reference.md

 import multiply from '@/lib/multiply.js';
 ```

-## Stanza object
+## Utility methods of Stanza

-The stanza object is an object which wraps the DOM element of the stanza and provides several properties and methods.
+You can use the utility methods provided by the stanza base class.

-### stanza.render(options)
+### this.renderTemplate(options)

 Renders contents from the given template. `options` is an object that has the following properties: